fusion-energy/paramak/docs/source/install.rst

    conda install -c cadquery -c conda-forge cadquery=2.1

+If you want to make use of the prototype export_dagmc_h5m() method then you will need to modify the above command to target CaDQuery Master instead of 2.1.
-MOAB and PyMoab are required for the export_dagmc_h5m() feature to work.
+MOAB and PyMoab are also required for the export_dagmc_h5m() feature to work.
 The MOAB Conda install does not currently support Windows and therefore Windows users will have to compile MOAB.
 If the export_dagmc_h5m() feature is not needed then this stage can be skipped.

 .. code-block:: bash

-   conda install -c conda-forge moab=5.3.1
+   conda install -c conda-forge moab=5.3.1 conda install -c conda-forge gmsh=4.9.4 conda install -c conda-forge python-gmsh=4.9.4

 Then pip install the Paramak.